• Skip to main content

 Before we jump to the Best Canadian REITs

-Besides their distribution, there are other real estate income trusts’ characteristics that make them a unique investment type.
-Here are a few of them:
+Besides their distribution, there are other characteristics that make REITs a unique investment type.
+Here are a few of them.

 REITs valuation

 Valuing a REIT is like valuing any stock.
-I generally utilize the Dividend Discount Model to value them, since most of their profits are paid as dividends.
+I generally use the Dividend Discount Model, since most of their profits are paid as dividends.

 There are, however, a few key metrics to know.